 BE WEATHER AWARE- Tennessee weather can change quickly.
 Know the day's forecast and plan accordingly.

 KNOW YOUR LIMITATIONS- Understand your fitness level and experience with hiking and outdoor activity.
 Know the distance you plan to hike, and always carry adequate food and water.
 Always wear appropriate footwear for the type of activity you are planning to enjoy.
-Flip flops are not the best for hiking, and often result in injured ankles.
+Flip flops are not the best for hiking and often result in injured ankles.

 HAVE AN EMERGENCY PLAN- Always tell someone where you are going, and when you return.
 If possible, keep a cell phone or communication device with you.
 Always register at designated trailheads where kiosks are present.
 Give yourself plenty of time to return before sundown or close of day.
-We recommend visitors not hike alone in case of emergency.
+We recommend visitors not hike alone in case of an emergency.

 LIFE JACKETS SAVE LIVES!- While recreating on or near water, always wear your life jacket.
 Tennessee State Law requires everyone under the age of 12 to wear a life jacket.

 NO RISKY BUSINESS- Always abide by park rules and regulations.
 Do not jump or dive from cliffs or waterfalls.
-Don't risk going around barricades or off trail into dangerous or protected areas for shortcuts or Instagram selfies.
+Don't risk going around barricades or off-trail into dangerous or protected areas for shortcuts or Instagram selfies.
 Always stay on the trail and enjoy the scenery from overlooks and safe locations.
 Never recreate in Tennessee State Parks under the influence of drugs or alcohol.

-SECURE YOUR CAR AND VALUABLES- Always lock your vehicle at parking lots or trail heads.
+SECURE YOUR CAR AND VALUABLES- Always lock your vehicle at parking lots or trailheads.
 Limit break-ins by not leaving items such as cell phones, electronics, purses, or valuables in plain sight.